 If you have expensive hobbies, gadget or lifestyle needs, this will be a drag on your finances and something that you are going to need to account for in any retirement plans.

-It might well come down to the need to compromise on the expensive stuff or early retirement in extreme cases.
+In extreme cases, It might come down to the need to compromise on the expensive stuff or early retirement.
 Can you afford both?

 The lower you can keep your fixed costs, the easier it will be for you to retire with little money.